Carrigan Lab Research Team

 Undergraduate Research Assistant

 A.J.
-Nicholson is a third-year undergraduate at Cal Poly San Luis Obispo.
+Nicholson is a fourth-year undergraduate at Cal Poly San Luis Obispo.
 He is majoring in Anthropology and Geography with a focus on Environmental Studies and Sustainability.
 In the lab, he actively explores ongoing research regarding crucial social issues, including gender and sexual harassment and data privacy in the fields of engineering and technology.
 Additionally, he engages in public discourse that debates and critically examines these topics.
 He is excited to foster his intellectual growth in the field of science, technology, and society (STS) while also acquiring valuable skills in data management and ethical handling of information.
 Through gaining various skills in the lab, his aspirations involve conducting further investigations into the social impact of AI, as well as examining the effects of surveillance capitalism and safeguarding data privacy.

 Shivam Raigaga